 And while you are working hard on all of your photography goals, work a regular day job.
 If you can find an employer that supports business networking in your local community and/or leans on you to make sales, that's another big bonus!
 These are skills you will need to build your own business.

 A photography business takes time to build, especially if the plan is to work for yourself instead of working for an employer.
 Take your time, do it well, and do it right.
-When it's time to quite the day-job, and dive full-time into your entrepreneurism, you will know (but trust me, you will still be scared)!
+When it's time to quit the day-job and dive full-time into your entrepreneurism, you will know (but trust me, you will still be scared)!

 I value my college education so much.
 But the one thing I always wonder is where and how I went to school.
 I attended a private and expensive college.
 I was lucky that I earned some scholarships, but it didn't cover it all.
 I also wonder if a business degree would have served me better, being self-employed.
 Art school, in my experience, teaches you so many skills and pushes you to experiment, but it doesn't prepare you so much for running a business, and running my business is about 95% of my workload, while only the remaining 5% (if even that) is time I get to spend behind the camera.

 Building websites.
-I know how to build websites and implement organic SEO ("Search Engine Optimization") to help my website rank and be found.
+I know how to build decent websites and implement organic SEO ("Search Engine Optimization") to help my website rank and be found.
 If you want to start your own business, you need a visually appealing and technically designed website that ranks well.